 - promote a clear, fair and consistent approach to sentencing

-- improve public confidence around the sentencing laws.
+- improve public confidence around the sentencing laws

 Within the sentencing guidelines, there is guidance on general sentencing principles.
 This guidance is not used for application to individual offences but is more of a basic set of standards.
-This includes information on discounts for guilty plea, youth sentencing and domestic violence.
+This includes information on discounts for guilty pleas, youth sentencing and domestic violence.

-The sentencing guidelines are used to provide a structured approach to deciphering an appropriate sentence for a criminal, whilst still allowing for discretion of the individual case.
+The sentencing guidelines are used to provide a structured approach to arriving at an appropriate sentence for a criminal, whilst still allowing for discretion of the individual case.
 This allows magistrates and judges in various courts to be able to apply specific alterations to some sentences (with due cause) as well as maintaining a level of consistency.

 There is a large amount of research undertaken on the sentencing guidelines by the Sentencing Council.
 As the world changes around us, the rules and regulations that we live by need to adapt with us.